mikkelrom/mikkelrom.com/src/posts/the-benefits-of-component-libraries-and-when-not-to-use-one.md

 ### #4 Ability to work offline

-You are (simply put) just working with JS, CSS and HTML files locally, so in most cases you can actually work offline (except when uploading/downloading the source code etc.).
+You are (simply put) just working with JS, CSS and HTML files locally, so in most cases you can actually work offline (except when uploading/downloading the source code).
 You also don't need to connect to a special network through the company VPN.
 This is nice if you occasionally need to work in an environment with a spotty connection such as an airplane or on a train.

 ### #5 No local server configuration needed